revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 ---

-6. What is the difference between final and final?
+6. What is the difference between final and finally?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)